 So that is why I keep having to hide the welling of tears at seemingly innocuous lines from my wife.

-My other comment is a little more prosaic but also more universal.
 I have seen complaints that The Eye of the World gets off to a slow start.
 I don’t get it.
 (Especially compared to The Fellowship of the Ring.
 That one I get after rereading the series the summer before last.)
 Sure, the attack on the farm doesn’t come until several chapters in.
 But it is fabulous.
 Jordan is always an easy read.
 The introduction to the Myrddraal is so damn creepy.

 My real point, though, is how effective that introduction is.
 The “dailyness” of it.
 To be firmly panted down in this richly realized world, amongst richly realized characters, provincial and naïve but human in all the best ways.
 Characters who get a glimpse at excitement beyond dream and then quickly wake up in a nightmare.